 I am really glad and thankful to be a part of this wonderful project!
 I’d like to send everyone a lot of warm strong hugs full of love!”

 Available in 4 common standard A sizes:

-Museum quality C-type print on 231gsm Fuji Crystal semi-matt archive paper.
-Smooth texture, bright white paper tone with slight sheen / satin finish.
+Museum-quality C-type print on 231gsm Fuji Crystal semi-matt archive paper.
+Smooth texture, bright white paper tone with a slight sheen-satin finish.